-ECAP students are not eligible for the honors of valedictorian or salutatorian, however, they may be recognized as a merit or honors graduate, if eligible.
+ECAP students are not eligible for the honors of valedictorian or salutatorian, nor may they participate in the National Honor Society; however, they may be recognized as a merit or honors graduate, if eligible.
 Maryland Public Secondary Schools Athletic Association rules do not allow an ECAP student to participate in sports or competitive events.